 You may need to use different PPE for different patients.
-Your workplace will have written instructions about when to wear PPE and what type of PPE to use.
-You will need PPE when you care for patients who are in isolation as well as other patients.
+Your workplace has written instructions about when to wear PPE and what type of PPE to use.
+You need PPE when you care for patients who are in isolation as well as other patients.

 Ask your supervisor how you can learn more about protective equipment.

 Remove and dispose of PPE safely to protect others from being exposed to germs.
 Before leaving your work area, remove all PPE and put it in the right place.
 This may include: